9 Farmhouse-Inspired Pumpkins to Display This Halloween

 To help inspire your own fall front porch display, we’ve rounded up a few of our favorite farmhouse-inspired pumpkins.

 Buffalo check isn't just for indoor decorations!
-Paint your own gingham pumpkin by painting vertical and horizontal stripes of gray paint and adding squares of a darker shade for an easy plaid look.
+Paint your own gingham pumpkin by painting vertical and horizontal stripes of gray acrylic paint ($3, Michaels) and adding squares of a darker shade for an easy plaid look.
 It's pretty enough to showcase on its own, or use it to dress up a display of other pumpkins and gourds.

 Not all pumpkins require a carving knife!
-To create this rustic look, we painted pumpkins white and then used an etching tool from a pumpkin carving kit ($7, Target) to carve a pretty floral design into the surface.
+To create this rustic look, we painted pumpkins white and then used an etching tool from a pumpkin carving kit ($7, Walmart) to carve a pretty floral design into the surface.
 We love the way the orange flesh of the pumpkin stands out against the painted white surface.

 Carve your initials into an assortment of gourds for a truly personalized pumpkin display.
 Outfit each pumpkin with the initial of your family's last name, or have each of the kids carve their own first initial into their own pumpkins as a fun fall family activity.

 Related: 43 Free Pumpkin Carving Stencils